 These days you can get gift cards from loads of stores so if you are stuck on what to buy, it’s a great option.
 It can also cut down on costs if you plan to mail gifts.

 All the teens I know love a gift card because they get to choose what they want, and we all know how fickle a teen can be!
 Just be sure to buy a gift card for the right store!
 If you are really stuck an Amazon Gift Card covers pretty much every possible hobby or interest.

-A friend told me about a great idea where each month she organized a date night, where they go out, tickets, books the meal, the babysitter etc. I love this idea because it’s building a great habit for couples to do together and it’s a gift that keeps giving throughout the year.
+A friend told me about a great idea where each month she organized a date night, where they go out, tickets, book the meal, the babysitter etc. I love this idea because it’s building a great habit for couples to do together and it’s a gift that keeps giving throughout the year.

 This idea could be tweaked for kids too – a date night with the kids or cinema night for example.

-Cash – the ultimate clutter free gift
+Cash – the ultimate clutter-free gift